Rigbin/ts-ws-template/README.md

 Docker-compose will build and start a new dev-instance, were the local [src](./src) folder will be mapped.
 So you can develop without a local node environment.

+As separate service, a test-instance will run, which will watch the tests inside [test](./test) and run them automatically on any changes.

 #### Downsides
 Because only `src/` will be mapped into the container, you need to re-run the service every time you need to make some changes in the [package.json](package.json) (e.g. add additional packages).

 > When making some changes you should also run `docker-compose build` before up, to re-build the container image!
+Or you start the service with `docker-compose up --build`!

 ## Prerequisites